 A VA fiduciary handles a lot of essential duties when a veteran is unable to.
-It’s the fiduciary’s job to ensure the veteran is taken care of monetarily and that no one attempts to take advantage of their illness or condition.
+It’s the fiduciary’s job to ensure the veteran is taken care of monetarily and that no one attempts to take advantage of their condition.

 VA Fiduciary Responsibilities

 The person selected is responsible for managing a veteran’s income while making sure their bills, debts, and other financial requirements are taken care of promptly.
 Specifically, potential responsibilities might include:

 - Allocating funds for daily expenses like food, clothing, housing, medical, and personal items

 - Keeping the VA up-to-date on the following changes:

 - Hospitalization in a VA treatment facility

 - Death of the beneficiary or one of their dependents